How to Start a Construction Business

 We'll start with key Construction industry fundamentals like how big the market is, what the key segments are, and how revenues and profits are generated.

 Then we'll discuss keys to not only starting a Construction business, but succeeding in it!

 According to First Research and IBISWorld, the construction industry has grown at a rate of approximately 3.4% over the past five years, to reach $1.5 trillion in revenue.
 Revenue is generated by the approximately 660,000 construction businesses in the US.

-What are the key segments of the Construction market?
+What are the Key Segments of the Construction Industry?

 A number of factors affect the performance of the Construction industry.
 These drivers include: